 Proof of Residency

 While uploading proof of residency, ensure the address on your proof of residency matches the one on the registry that was entered by the physician.
 For Florida residents, this is a copy of your driver’s license or I.D. card.
 If the address does not match, the application will be denied.
 For Florida residents with a driver’s license or ID Card, select the option to Check State Residency Status.
 This will automate everything for immediate approval.

 Seasonal and New Residents

-If you are a seasonal or new resident to Florida without a Florida ID or Drivers License, you must upload two forms as proof of residency.
+If you are a seasonal or new resident to Florida without a Florida ID or Driver’s License, you must upload two forms as proof of residency.
 These forms are either mortgage statement, deed, mortgage payment booklet, or rental or agreement lease.
 If the seasonal resident is staying with someone, they must provide an address for this person in addition to their proof of residency documents and a letter outlining that you have been with them for over 30 days.
-You can also offer a recent bank statement or utility bill dated within 60 days.—or mail from the federal state, municipal government, or county.
+You can also offer a recent bank statement or utility bill dated within 60 days —or mail from the federal state, municipal government, or county.